lsst-uk/ARCHIVE-lasair-lsst/services/readme.md

 There is other code for checking that the `crossmatch_tns` table is complete, these are `poll_tns_periodic.sh` and `run_all_TNS.sh`

+## `dumpTNS.sh`
+In order that streaming queries work properly on the filter nodes, the local database there must have the updated TNS database, the table called crossmatch_tns.
+Therefore we have this process running right after the updata of TNS that runs on the database node, and does mysqldump for that table, putting the result in the CephFS.
+Each filter node should also have a crontab to fetch that file and build it into the local database, that is the script get_crossmatch_tns.sh.

 ## `make_area_files.py`
 This code checks for new or updated area files uploaded to the database, and